Home Browse FAQs Immune Signaling Pathways Cancer Signaling Pathways

 Search Transcriptionally Regulated Genes

-'NetPath' is a curated resource of signal transduction pathways in humans.
-It is a collaboration between the PandeyLab at Johns Hopkins University and the Institute of Bioinformatics.
-At this time, 10 immune and 10 cancer signaling pathways are available.
-The 10 cancer signaling pathways were developed in collaboration with the Computational Biology Center at Memorial Sloan-Kettering Cancer Center and with Gary Bader's lab at the University of Toronto for the 'Cancer Cell Map'.
+'NetPath' is a manually curated resource of signal transduction pathways in humans.
+It is a collaborative effort between the PandeyLab at Johns Hopkins University and the Institute of Bioinformatics.
+The initial set of 10 cancer signaling pathways were developed in collaboration with the Computational Biology Center at Memorial Sloan-Kettering Cancer Center and with Gary Bader's lab at the University of Toronto for the 'Cancer Cell Map'.

-Feedback on the NetPath website and its contents can be sent to info@netpath.org.
+Feedback on the NetPath website and its contents can be sent to info at netpath dot org.

 This is a joint project between: